There’s something wrong with Danny, he’s become withdrawn,

 He used to be so happy, now he seems forlorn.

-Perhaps its the age he’s going through – we used to be so close,
+Is it the age he’s going through?
+We used to be so close,

 I only want to help him.
 I’m not trying to intrude

-But if I ask a question he can become quite rude.
+But if I begin to question he becomes quite rude.

 I can’t tell anyone and I don’t want to worry Mum